-Additionally, the Company set the Procedure for Conflicts of Interest and Related-Party Transactions with Senior Officers (the "Procedure") of AmRest Holdings, SE, establishing the rules that must be followed in those situations in which there is a direct or indirect conflict of interest between the interest of the Company or any of the companies belonging to the group of which the Company is the controlling entity, within the meaning established by law and the interest of said persons or of other persons that the Audit Committee decides to make subject to the conflict of interest rules or the persons related thereto, as well as in transactions that said persons engage in with the companies of the Group.
+Additionally, the Company set the Procedure for Conflicts of Interest and Related-Party Transactions with Senior Officers (the "Procedure") of AmRest Holdings, SE, establishing the rules that must be followed in those situations in which there is a direct or indirect conflict of interest between the interest of the Company or any of the companies belonging to the group of which the Company is the controlling entity, within the meaning established by law and the interest of said persons or of other persons that the Audit and Control Committee decides to make subject to the conflict of interest rules or the persons related thereto, as well as in transactions that said persons engage in with the companies of the Group.
 The Code of Business Conduct (uploaded on the Group's corporate website (www.amrest.eu) also governs this matter under section 2.3.

+Global Internal Audit and Internal Control Department reviews during its assignments any risks related to potential or existing conflicts of interest.
+In case of identifying such risks, this Department provides recommendations, requests for action plans and later monitors & verifies their implementation.
+This Department reports, including risks, recommendations, action plans and status of action plans monitoring & verification, are communicated to the Audit and Control Committee and the Top Management.

 D.7 Is there more than one company in the group listed in Spain?

-Yes No_X

-Identify the other companies that are listed in Spain and their relationship to the company:

-Identity and relationship with other listed group companies

-State if the respective areas of activity and business relationships between the listed companies have been defined publicly and precisely, as well as between the subsidiary and other members of the group:
+Yes No X Identify the other companies that are listed in Spain and their relationship to the company: Identity and relationship with other listed group companies State if the respective areas of activity and business relationships between the listed companies have been defined publicly and precisely, as well as between the subsidiary and other members of the group: YesNo Describe the business relationship between the parent and subsidiary listed companies as well as between the subsidiary and other members of the group Identify measures taken to resolve potential conflicts of interest between the listed subsidiary and the other group companies: Measures taken to resolve potential conflicts of interest

-Yes___No

-Describe the business relationship between the parent and subsidiary listed companies as well as between the subsidiary and other members of the group

-Identify measures taken to resolve potential conflicts of interest between the listed subsidiary and the other group companies:

-Measures taken to resolve potential conflicts of interest